cockroachdb/docs/v22.1/online-schema-changes.md

 ### Run multiple schema changes in a single `ALTER TABLE` statement

-As of v19.1, some schema changes can be used in combination in a single `ALTER TABLE` statement.
+Some schema changes can be used in combination in a single `ALTER TABLE` statement.
 For a list of commands that can be combined, see [`ALTER TABLE`](alter-table.html).
 For a demonstration, see [Add and rename columns atomically](rename-column.html#add-and-rename-columns-atomically).

 ### Show all schema change jobs